 Description

 Forest Bathing is a therapeutic practice rooted in the restorative healing power of nature.
 The essence of Forest Bathing lies in its simplicity – it is an invitation to be fully present, deeply engage all the senses, and soak up the wonder and awe that nature bestows.
-Led by a trained guide, this immersive experience is an invitation to rest your nervous system and reconnect with the natural world while meandering on the land of Rising Fawn Gardens, followed by a tea ceremony.

 No hiking experience required, just a willingness to slow down and be present.